zanderkim/geotravelr/README.md

 ### 📲 Instructions
 <details>
-<summary>how to use geotravelr</summary>
+<summary>how to use GeoTravelr</summary>

 1. Create a simple profile with an email and password.

-2. Add locations you've traveled and places you'd like to travel.
+It can be a false email on signup (may change in future update).
+Any unique account created will store data for the unique login only.

+2. Head to My Locations to log and see your travels on your destination board.

-3. Add notes, photos, and more to any location and place at that destination.
+3. Add notes to any location and place at that destination.

+4. More features to come.

 </details>